 - for multiple-choice questions, the correct choice of options will be evaluated;

-Berruto Gaetano, Cerruti Massimo, 2016, La linguistica.
-Un corso introduttivo, (2nd edition) Torino, UTET.
+- Berruto Gaetano, Cerruti Massimo, 2011, La linguistica.
+Un corso introduttivo, Torino, UTET.

-Maturi Pietro, 2009 (seconda edizione), I suoni delle lingue, i suoni dell'italiano, Bologna, Il Mulino.
+- Maturi Pietro, 2009 (seconda edizione o successive), I suoni delle lingue, i suoni dell'italiano, Bologna, Il Mulino.

-Further educational material will be available on the teacher's website
+Lecture presentations and other teaching material will be available on the teacher’s website.